-The results of the drilling carried out on the Scott Lake property since January 1, 2016, which include 6.4 metres of 17.4% zinc and 7.5 metres of 14.3% zinc, are very encouraging.
+The results of the drilling carried out since January 1, 2016, which include 6.4 metres of 17.4% zinc, 7.5 metres of 14.3% zinc and 4.5 metres of 19.4% zinc, are very encouraging.
 The presence of two distinct massive sulphide zones within the Gap Lens is a pattern that is seen in most of the drill holes that hit the Gap Lens so far.
-Additional drilling will help confirm whether there is sufficient continuity in the two distinct zones to include both of them in the revised resource estimate.
+The last hole of the initial planned program was completed on June 10, 2016.
+As bore hole geophysics show potential extension at depth and to the east of the Gap Lens, the Company has decided to extend the planned program and drill two additional holes totalling approximately 1,500 metres to the east prior to initiating the revised resource estimate.